Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Methods

-First, we divided by a 2D Gaussian function.
+We performed several filtering techniques in our data processing to retrieve the object.
 The speckle image on the camera is not equally distributed across the sample, exhibiting a Gaussian envelope.
 By dividing by a 2D Gaussian function, we corrected for this uneven distribution.
 Next, we applied a 2D Hann filter to smooth the edges of each frame, which helps mitigate edge effects in the Fourier domain.
 After applying the Hann filter, we computed each frame's 2D Fourier transform and calculated its modulus.
-We then averaged with the root mean square these transformed frames and convolved the resulting signal with a narrow 2D filter to remove speckle artifacts.

-Finally, we applied the phase retrieval algorithm (the combination of hybrid input-output (HIO) and the error-reduction (ER) algorithms) to the prepared Fourier amplitude, to obtain a reconstructed object.
+We then averaged these transformed frames with the RMS and convolved the resulting signal with a narrow 2D filter to remove speckle artifacts.
+Finally, we applied the phase retrieval algorithm (the combination of HIO and the ER algorithms) to the prepared Fourier amplitude, to obtain a reconstructed object.